Killing of Henry Glover: Legal proceedings

 Prosecutors alleged that Warren had fatally shot Glover in the chest with a .223 rifle near an Algiers strip mall.
 Glover's brother, Edward King, and sister, Patrice Glover, came to Glover's aid.
 A neighbor of Glover named William Tanner drove Glover and his brother to seek medical attention at a nearby school, Habans Elementary School, which had been commandeered by a SWAT team of officers.
 Several SWAT officers testified in trial that Tanner actually fled from a marked police car near the school.
 It was only after several other police cars joined in the chase that he stopped on the Mercedes Street side of the school.
 Neither of the two men knew how Glover had been injured.
 SWAT officers at the school immediately placed Tanner and King into handcuffs, and then allegedly beat them.
 The jury acquitted the officers on this charge.

-Testimony in trial also alleged that an African American officer also struck one of the detained men, but little effort was put into finding that officer.
+Testimony at trial also alleged that an African American officer also struck one of the detained men, but little effort was put into finding that officer.
 While it was alleged by William Tanner in numerous media interviews that the SWAT officers let Henry Glover bleed to death in the car, the trial testimony of Lt.
 Scheuermann proved that in fact he had checked Glover's body for any signs of life and in fact he was already deceased.
 This proof was in the form of photographs provided to the defense in discovery.
 NOPD officer Gregory McRae set fire to Glover’s body as it sat inside Tanner’s 2001 Chevrolet Malibu.
 The car was left parked on a Mississippi River levee down the street from a NOPD office.
 Istvan Balogh, a former law enforcement officer who had come in from out of state, discovered Glover's corpse on September 9.
 He admitted in trial that he video taped the burned car with Glover's remains and has since sold copies of the video tape.

 On March 31, 2011, Judge Lance Africk sentenced David Warren to 25 years and 9 months in federal prison on a federal civil rights violation of committing manslaughter with a firearm.
 Judge Africk sentenced Gregory McRae to 17 years and 3 months in prison and 3 years of supervised release on obstruction of justice and another civil rights charge.
 "Henry Glover was not at the strip mall to commit suicide.
 He was there to retrieve some baby clothing.
 You killed a man.
 Despite your tendentious arguments to the contrary, it was no mistake," Africk told Warren.
 However, on December 17, 2012, the Fifth Circuit Court of Appeals vacated Warren's conviction and one of the convictions related to McRae, ordering new trials on those charges.
 The three-judge panel found, among other concerns, that the trials of the two men should have been conducted separately.
 Warren was acquitted in 2013.